 Photo credit: Portrait by Enrique R. Aguilar for MENTES vol. 2, 2022.

 Gabriel Kozlowski is a Brazilian architect and curator.
 He is principal at the architectural firm POLES.studio.

-Gabriel is currently Assistant Curator for the 17th International Architecture Exhibition – La Biennale di Venezia 2021.
+Gabriel was Assistant Curator for the 17th International Architecture Exhibition – La Biennale di Venezia 2021.
 Past curated exhibitions include “Walls of Air” (the Brazilian Pavilion at the 2018 Venice Biennale) and “Housing+” (the 3rd Biennial Exhibit of the MIT L. Center for Advanced Urbanism).
 His recent books include: The World as an Architectural Project (MIT Press, 2020); 8 Reactions for Afterwards (RioBooks, 2019); and Walls of Air: Brazilian Pavilion 2018 (Bienal de São Paulo, 2018).